Cabinet of Vanuatu: Kilman Cabinet, 2015–16

 While President Lonsdale promised to address the situation, and Prime Minister Kilman remained silent several days after the pardons, Education Minister Alfred Carlot defected to the Opposition along with backbenchers Don Ken and Isaac Hamariliu, to support a motion of no confidence against Kilman's government.
 On 16 October, Lonsdale revoked the pardons, citing their unconstitutionality (pardons may only apply to a sentence, not to a conviction), and Pipite's breach of the leadership code of good conduct.
 Ministers Telukluk, Nari, and Laken were promptly arrested on a charge of conspiracy to defeat the course of justice, for having pushed Pipite to issue the pardons.
 Upon their arrest, they were removed from government by Kilman.
 Pipite himself was also arrested on that charge, along with government backbenchers Silas Yatan, Tony Wright, John Amos, Arnold Prasad, Sebastian Harry, Jean-Yves Chabot and Jonas James.
 The Kilman government nonetheless challenged in court the legality of Lonsdale's revocation of the pardons.
 The court dismissed the challenge, confirming that Pipite's pardons had been invalid (due largely to a conflict of interest), and that Lonsdale had acted legally in revoking them.

-On 22 October, the Supreme Court sentenced Carcasses to four years in gaol, and Vohor, Pipite and the other convicted MPs to three years.
+On 22 October, the Supreme Court sentenced Carcasses to four years in jail, and Vohor, Pipite and the other convicted MPs to three years.
 Jimmy received a 20-month suspended sentence.
 Don Ken, returning to the government benches after having briefly defected to the Opposition, was sworn in as the new Minister for Public Infrastructure and Public Utilities, as Sato Kilman resisted calls to resign.

 On 11 November, Dunstan Hilton was reshuffled to the position of Minister for Trade, and was replaced as Minister for Justice by Robert Bohn, brought in from the back benches.
-Christopher Emelee, the Minister for Agriculture, was appointed Deputy Prime Minister.
+Christopher Emelee, the Minister for Agriculture, was appointed deputy prime minister.
 Havo Molisale (Nagriamel) replaced Serge Vohor as Minister for Foreign Affairs.